Kamloops – 654 Fortune Drive

 • Why was the surrounding community/neighborhood not consulted in this decision?

-Jeneen Lamont asked almost 3 years ago
+Jeneen Lamont asked over 3 years ago

 Unfortunately, real estate transactions cannot be confirmed until they are concluded.
 There are a number of reasons for that, but the most important reason is that it could result in the potential jeopardizing of the real estate transaction.
 This would inhibit our ability to address the housing mandate before us.
 Once a real estate transaction is finalized, our commitment is to engage with the community and provide opportunities for dialogue and conversation so that we can build our partnership and ensure successful community integration into neighbourhoods.